 Misconfigured systems pose similar risks.
 New hardware and software within your organization must be installed and integrated to ensure they don't compromise security.
 Incorrect access permissions and weak passwords, for example, may leave your infrastructure more vulnerable to an attack.

-Why would nation-state groups target the healthcare industry?
+Why do nation-state groups target healthcare?